A Latin Dictionary: Comparison with other dictionaries

 Among classicists "never a very good dictionary", Lewis and Short has been largely superseded by the Oxford Latin Dictionary, called the OLD for short.
 Lewis and Short incorporated material from existing Latin dictionaries; the OLD, by contrast, started from scratch, following procedures similar to those of the well-regarded Oxford English Dictionary.
 Thanks to the increased availability of modern editions, the OLD editors had access to a larger variety of classical works.
-It was decided in the OLDs planning that the OLD would not encompass Latin written later than AD 200, excepting a small few exceptions.
+It was decided in the OLDs planning that the OLD would not encompass Latin written later than AD 200, with a few exceptions.
 Although classicists still consult Lewis and Short, they tend to prefer the OLD.
 Lewis and Short retains value for its refined sense of the nuances of English diction as it interfaces with Latin diction (in contrast with OLD's preference for plainer diction) and also for the sensitivity of its quotations from classical texts, reflecting this.

 Lewis and Short's primary focus is on classical Latin, not medieval Latin.
 Nevertheless, Lewis and Short is consulted by medievalists, renaissance specialists, and early modernists, as it includes some late and medieval Latin, if somewhat inconsistently, and classical Latin usages are very relevant in medieval Latin.
 The Dictionary of Medieval Latin from British Sources supplements Lewis and Short for medieval Latin vocabulary.
 Another dictionary focused on medieval Latin is J. F. Niermeyer's Mediae Latinitatis Lexicon Minus, first published in 1976, with an enhanced second edition in year 2002, about 1500 pages.
 The medieval Latin dictionary Glossarium ad scriptores mediae et infimae latinitatis by du Cange was originally published in 3 volumes in 1678, it was expanded to 10 volumes during the 18th and 19th centuries, and it is probably still the most frequently used dictionary for medieval Latin vocabulary.

 On occasion people confuse Lewis and Short (or L&S) with Liddell and Scott, its Greek counterpart, entitled A Greek–English Lexicon.
 The 1925 and later editions of Liddell and Scott are commonly referred to by the abbreviation LSJ after the names of its editors Liddell, Scott and the editor of the 1925 revision, Henry Stuart Jones.